wmyott/squadgoals/README.md

-# squadgoals
+# Squad Goals
-A soccer team management web app
+A soccer team-management web application

+Still in progress...